 Looking for more delicious creamy soup recipes?
 I've got several here on the blog:

 - 2 large leeks white and light green parts only

 - 2 pounds asparagus woody bottoms trimmed and chopped into one inch lengths

 - 1 tablespoon plus 2 cups of water divided

 - Coarse salt

 - ½ cup frozen peas no need to defrost

 - Cayenne pepper

 - Trim the ends of the leeks and cut in half lengthwise.
 Rinse thoroughly under running water being careful to get in between each layer of the leek (they can be very dirty).
 Transfer to a cutting board and cut into half inch pieces.

-Puree soup in three batches in a blender until completely smooth.
+- Puree soup in three batches in a blender until completely smooth.
 Return to pot.
-Add lemon juice, cream and just a pinch or two of cayenne pepper.
-Season generously with salt to taste.
+Add 2 tablespoons of lemon juice, cream and just a pinch or two of cayenne pepper.
+Season generously with salt and additional lemon juice to taste.
 Serve, garnishing each bowl with a few the reserved asparagus tips.